bashbaugh/robot/README.md

 ### Please note:

-This code is somewhat outdated and hard-to-understand, so you'll probably run into less frustration if you just write your own.
+This code is somewhat outdated, unorganized, and hard-to-understand, so you'll probably run into less frustration if you just write your own.
 Feel free to ask me for help!